 Things to do in Meribel

-There is many things to do in Meribel.
+There are many things to do in Meribel.
 Other than skiing, Meribel offers more than a handful of other activities for you to enjoy during your stay.

 Go for a walk